wildlava/explore/README.md

 ### To do ###

-* Return error if saved_adventure_version > version

-* Fix (?) logic of comma-separated OLD VERSION case (does not add to delta)

-* Include adventure name in suspend string
+* Include adventure name in suspend string (?)

-* Re-examine unrecoverable resume case that currently prints a warning.
+* Re-examine unrecoverable resume cases that currently print a warning.
-  This should never happen unless there is a bug in suspend/resume.
+  These should never happen unless there is a bug in suspend/resume (or there is an error in the adventure files with "OLD VERSION").
   Behavior in Android app has been improved if this (impossible?) case actually happens, but removing this case completely would be preferable.

+* Handle change in fixed objects when alternate room descriptions or custom item descriptions are used.

 ### Resolved questions ###